gaois/documental/docs/software/terminologue/configuration.en.md

 }
 ```

-This is a feature which lets you configure specific termbases such that all changes users make to them are immediately propagated into another database in Microsoft SQL Server.
-The key (such as `"mytermbase"`) is the name of the termbase in Terminologue and the value is a connection string for the Microsoft SQL Server database.
+This is a feature that lets you configure specific termbases so that all changes users make to them are immediately propagated into another database in Microsoft SQL Server.
+The key (such as `mytermbase`) is the name of the termbase in Terminologue and the value is a connection string for the Microsoft SQL Server database.